hbs-rcs/large_data_in_R/index.md

 computation I need by only reading in that one column, and only the rows for which the `Hvfhs_license_num` column is equal to `HV0003` (Uber).

-### Use streaming data tools and algorithms where available

-Even when taking care to read into memory only the data we need, we may find that we still don’t have enough memory.
-In this case we may have to consider using a different tool and/or changing our algorithm to use *streaming* data, i.e., to compute the desired result without every having loaded all the data used in the calculation into memory at once.
-The `duckdb` R package will enable us to perform streaming SQL queries, enabling us to perform many summary statistics without ever manually reading data into memory at all.

 ### Avoid unnecessarily storing or duplicating data in memory

 It is also important to pay some attention to storing and processing